Welcome to my PlentyBread review! So you want to know whether it is a scam or legit?

 This made me very confused and doubtful immediately.

-How can they say that they are #1 influencer network or whatever, and yet they are freaking ghosts on every major social media platform?
+How can they say that they are the #1 influencer network or whatever, and yet they are freaking ghosts on every major social media platform?

 It doesn’t add up.